-This week’s ‘how-to’ is about something that has affected me personally– iron deficiency.
+This post is about something that has affected me personally– iron deficiency.
 I will teach you how to listen to your body to detect the signs and symptoms of an iron deficiency and what to do with that diagnosis.
 Here’s my story…

 I have something called Thalassemia trait, which means that I have smaller red blood cells than a normal person.
-This trait can often be mistaken for iron deficiency, but I was tested for the trait as a child and have known about this for most of my life.
 Because of my Thalassemia, I’ve always had low iron stores but I’ve never been concerned with iron deficiency…until recently.
 About 3 years ago, I noticed that I started feeling different.
 After a few months of denial, I finally came to terms with the fact that something was wrong.
 I was pretty confident that I was iron deficient, so I set up an appointment with my doctor.

-How to detect iron deficiency (i.e. signs & symptoms):
+How to detect iron deficiency (signs & symptoms):

 - Chewing on ice.
 This is actually how I knew that something was wrong.
 I started chewing on ice pretty regularly.
 At first, I would just eat the ice from my drink.
 Then, I would fill full cups with ice and munch on them as a snack.
 Then, I started thinking about ice when I wasn’t home, aka I was craving ice instead of food.
 It was a very weird feeling, and I remembered learning that this is a symptom of iron deficiency.
 When I visited my doctor and told her about the ice chewing, she said that it’s a classic sign of iron deficiency but doctors don’t know why it occurs.